跳转到文档内容

 The output is similar to:

-overridepolicy.policy.karmada.io/example-override configured
+overridepolicy.policy.karmada.io/example-override created

 1. After applying the above policy in the Karmada Control Plane, you will find that replicas in member1 have changed to 2, but those in member2 keep the same.

-kubectl --kubeconfig ~/.kube/members.config --context member1 get po
+kubectl --kubeconfig ~/.kube/members.config --context member1 get pods

 The output is similar to: